 It’s important to make this as attractive an idea as you can for yourself so there’s not too much temptation to give up.
 Make sure you’re properly fuelled before you head out and that you’re as comfortable as you can be, taking short comfort breaks if you need to.
 Be kind to yourself!

 If you end up out longer than you intended, you might need to make sure you’re properly lit.
 The Halfords Advanced 1600 Lumen Front Bike Light ensures you can’t be missed.
 It even has a power bank with a USB port to charge your devices.

-Remember you’re doing this because you want to and sometimes it can start to slip in to being too routine and become a chore without you realising it.
-Mix your cycling up with different routes at different times and through in some rides purely for fun every so often.
+Remember you’re improving your cycling performance because you want to and sometimes it can start to slip in to being too routine and become a chore without you realising it.
+Mix up your adventures with different cycle routes at different times and throw in some rides purely for fun every so often.
 Keep it varied because the more you enjoy it, the more you’ll get out of it and the more changes you’ll see in your progress.

 Stay safe and enjoy your ride!